Help Reach Our Goal!

-With Bo and Tarra's move to the expanded habitat, we are challenged to monitor their behavior in real time 24/7.
-We make personal visits several times each day and night into the habitat and have access to still shots from trail cameras.
+With 850 acres of area to explore, we are challenged to monitor Bo, Tarra, and Mundi’s behavior in real time 24/7.
+We make personal visits several times each day and night to deliver food and have access to still shots from trail cameras.
 But the Elecam system gives us the ability to view the elephants non-intrusively, giving us a complete and accurate picture of how they are using the habitat and relating to each other.

-Our ability to monitor the elephants with this system consisting of field cameras powered by fiber optic cable and wifi connectivity, to locate them for vet care and supplemental feedings and to unobtrusively monitor their continued rehabilitation and relationship building is just another key to providing excellent care.
-Observing what they are eating, where they are sleeping, when they drink, how much time they are spending together and how their interpersonal relationship is progressing informs our approach to their care.
+Our ability to monitor the elephants with this system consisting of field cameras powered by fiber optic cable and wifi connectivity, to locate them for vet care and supplemental feedings and unobtrusively monitor their continued rehabilitation and relationship building, is just another key to providing excellent care.
+Observing what they are eating, where they are sleeping, when they drink, how much time they are spending together, and how their interpersonal relationships are progressing informs our approach to their care.

 EleCam Benefits for Research and Education

 In addition to enabling caregivers to monitor the elephants in real time, the camera system will collect and store data to be used by us and others for noninvasive research on elephant behavior and rehabilitation.
 The live stream will be viewed online by researchers, elephant enthusiasts, and any interested party, increasing public awareness about the needs of these highly intelligent, social, and complex wild animals who suffer greatly in traditional captive environments.